charlesreid1/dahak-spy/README.md

 ## Using the Dotfiles

-The dotfiles are installed for the regular user on  the yeti node.
+The dotfiles are installed for the regular user on  the spy node.
 These dotfiles make it easy to define an environment, either for all users (by changing the dotfiles in the repo) or for an individual user (using site-specific dotfiles).